RetroAchievements/docs/docs/general/teams/devquest-team.md

 - Has both an overall tracking and a claims sheet.
 Don't forget to update both.
 - Both sports must be different.
-- One sport must be identifiable as a "physical" sport (i.e. American Football, Golf, Boxing, Volleyball, etc)
+- One sport must be identifiable as a "physical" sport (i.e. American Football, Golf, Boxing, Volleyball, etc.)
    - Most or all extreme sports would qualify too.
 - Motosports are considered sports for this quest.
-(More realistic car racing and motorcycle racing, etc)
+(More realistic car racing and motorcycle racing, etc.)
 - Collaborations are allowed

 ### DevQuest 018: Subset Station